Chemical Peels St. Louis

 Let your surgeon know if you have any history of cold sores or fever blisters.
-They will pre-treat with Acyclovir or Valtrex for 7 days (starting 2 days before the peel, continue for 5 days afterwards) as the body’s reaction to the peel may induce one of these sores to begin.
+They will pre-treat with Acyclovir or Valtrex for 7 days (starting 2 days before the peel, continuing for 5 days afterward) as the body’s reaction to the peel may induce one of these sores to begin.

 DAY OF PEEL: